 This is one stitch every embroiderer should be learning early in the learning process, but most of the first timers have a dread of this stitch – which is not at all warranted.
-It is easy to do this stitch – like any other hand embroidery stitch.
+It is easy to do this stitch – like any other embroidery stitch used in hand embroidery.

 And the beauty of the french knot – I do not have to elaborate.
 They look like a rose embroidered on their own.
 The unparalleled texture given by a mass of french knots to your embroidery work is beautiful.

 Uses of french knots in embroidery